brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ## Create Namespace

-Let's start by adding new `brigade.js` to the root of your repository and adding script that will handle creation of new Kubernetes namespace.
+Let's start by adding a new `brigade.js` script to the root of your repository.
+For now it will be responsible for creation of a new Kubernetes namespace.

 ```js